nelsonoftrafalgar/live-sport-data-generator/README.md

 set initial score to 0-0
 game lasts for 60 seconds
 game has two different teams
-randomly insert new game into state
+team cannot have more than 1 game simultaneously team cannot play a game with itself randomly insert new game into state

 LIVE DATA UPDATE